statechannels/statechannels/notes/force-move-implementation.md

   - AppDefinition
   - OutcomeHash
   - AppData

+Where an item has nested children this implies that item is the hash of the children.

 **Why include the ChannelId separately?** We have to calculate the `channelId` for every single operation anyway.
 Given that we have it it's cheaper to hash in the hash, rather than the individual components again.